 - Or a magic trick – they threw hay in between the rocks which self-lights up.

 There is no way to explore Timanfaya National Park on your own.
-It is not possible to move around in the rented car or by foot.
+It is not possible to move around in a rented car or on foot.
 The only exception is the walking route Ruta del Litoral.
 The Coastal Route, trail no. 10, is leading from El Golfo to Playa de La Madera.
 It is 12 km long (one way) and you will need 4 h 30 minutes to complete it – so this is not an option if your time is limited.

-The good news is that you can take the “Ruta de Los Volcanes” by the bus tour.
+The good news is that you can take the “Ruta de Los Volcanes” on the bus tour.
 There is no extra charge and the price is included in your €10 entry ticket to the park.

 The volcano trail was designed in 1968 by César Manrique and Jesús Soto and allows you to admire the stunning landscape during a 45min long trip.
 To be honest, we are not big fans of taking pictures through coach windows, as you always get a reflection.
 Also, the colour of the glass changes the photos but there is no other option to admire those amazing views.
 Believe me, it’s still worth it!
 We have been to a lot of places in Spain and we can’t recommend this park enough.

-8. El Diablo Restaurant
+10. El Diablo Restaurant

-In the place called the Hilary Island, there is also the El Diablo restaurant designed by César Manrique.
+In the place called Hilary Island, there is also the El Diablo restaurant designed by César Manrique.
 This characteristic building with a round facade perfectly integrated into the surrounding volcanic landscape.
 Thanks to a glass wall, you can enjoy the panorama of the Mountains of Fire while having your lunch.
 The restaurant itself is made of volcanic stones which looks fantastic.

 They serve meals roasted on the grill, but not just any… It uses volcanic heat coming out straight from the ground!
 Would you eat something that was grilled on a volcano?

-9. Camel Ride
+11. Camel Ride

 2 kilometres before entering the Timanfaya National Park on the LZ-67 road there is a car park and a small museum.

 The main attraction here is a 200-meter-long camel tour.
-The ride takes 15-20 minute while you are sitting on one of the traditional chairs placed on each side of the camel.
+The ride takes 15-20 minutes while you are sitting on one of the traditional chairs placed on each side of the camel.
 The Ruta de Camellos, as it’s called, is another way to visit the Timanfaya National Park.

 We didn’t take the ride, as to be honest, we didn’t fancy it after we saw how the park employees were shouting in order to make the camels do what they wanted… But, it’s your call really.
 The ride will cost you €6 if you decide to do the camel tour.